The Dutch

 • price 2 of 4

-Olmsted’s focus on hyperfresh produce should come as no surprise, given chef Greg Baxtrom’s résumé—before opening this seasonal Prospect Heights spot, the chef put in kitchen time at renowned ingredient-driven restaurants like Chicago’s Alinea, Blue Hill at Stone Barns and Atera.
-It’s at the last of those where Baxtrom met horticulturist Ian Rothman, who partnered with the chef for this white-brick 50-seat dining room—which sports high ceilings, a chef’s counter and butcher-block tables—as well as the backyard garden, equipped with produce beds growing vegetables (Easter egg radishes, Jerusalem artichokes), flowers (violets, lilacs) and herbs (sassafras, opal basil).
+Olmsted’s focus on hyperfresh produce should come as no surprise, given chef Greg Baxtrom’s résumé.
+Before opening this seasonal Prospect Heights spot, the chef put in kitchen time at renowned ingredient-driven restaurants like Chicago’s Alinea, Blue Hill at Stone Barns and Atera.
+At Atera, Baxtrom met horticulturist Ian Rothman, and they partnered for this white-brick 50-seat dining room, which sports high ceilings, a chef’s counter and butcher-block tables, as well as the backyard garden, equipped with produce beds growing vegetables, flowers and herbs.

 Looking to cheer on your sports team?